Syncroness-Inc/cef/Docs/ProjectDocs/PythonUtilities/PythonUtilitiesDescription.md

 ![PythonClassDiagram](DocsSource/PythonUtilities.png)

-## Debug Port
+## Debug Port Router

-The Utility has a communications structure for talking to the CEF target's debug port.

-### Router

-At a top level is a class responsible for routing packets based on their content, whether commands or logging messages.
+The Utility has a communications structure for talking to the CEF target's debug port and is responsible for routing packets based on their content, whether commands or logging messages.

 #### Logging